TaitoUnited/full-stack-template/TAITOLESS.md

 ### Creating a remote environment

+> NOTE: Add `taito-terraform-config.sh` to project root directory, if the file does not exist yet.
+In this file you map taito configurations into terraform TF_VAR_* variables.
+Terraform variable definitions can be found from `scripts/terraform/**/variables.tf`.

 1) Run taito-config.sh to set the environment variables for the environment in question (usually ENV is **dev**, **test**, **uat**, **stag**, **canary**, or **prod**):
     ```
     export taito_target_env=ENV
     . taito-config.sh
     ```

 2) Database is created with Taito CLI by default.
-Set `postgres_create_database` to `false` in **taito-project-config.sh** to create the database with Terraform instead (TODO: implement).
+Set `postgres_create_database` to `false` in **taito-project-config.sh** to create the database with Terraform instead (TODO: implement terraform).
 Or alternatively create the database manually, if you want to avoid saving database credentials into Terraform state:

     > MANUALLY: See the `db_*` environment variables for database definitions.
 Create two user accounts for the database: `FULL_STACK_TEMPLATE_ENV` for deploying the database migrations (broad user rights) and `FULL_STACK_TEMPLATE_ENV_app` for the application (concise user rights).
 Configure also database extensions if required by the application (see `database/db.sql`).